-Jon Hutton is director of the Luc Hoffmann Institute and is leading the Biodiversity Revisited: Sparking a New Approach to Research for the Biosphere project.
+Jon Hutton is executive director of Global Conservation Impact at WWF.
+He led the project Biodiversity Revisited: Sparking a New Approach to Research for the Biosphere.

 Hutton has produced over 100 peer-reviewed papers and book chapters as well as dozens of reports and conference proceedings covering issues such as conservation policy, wildlife and protected area management, community-based natural resource management, the sustainable use of natural resources and the relationship between conservation and poverty.
 In recognition of his academic interests he was elected Professor of Sustainable Resource Management at the University of Kent in 2007 and a by-fellow of Hughes Hall College (Cambridge, UK) in 2017.